 We’re trying to reimagine what it means to be a brand in today’s world, a brand rooted in authenticity, transparency, and trust.
 If we do this right we’re actually building a community of people who want to change the way we live, where we can focus on living more and branding less.

 The particular genius of the Brandless marketing campaign is undeniable.
-The company understands that in order to attract loyal customers in a quickly evolving marketplace, marketing strategies must stay firmly in touch with the values of its core audience.
+The company understands that to attract loyal customers in a quickly evolving marketplace, marketing strategies must stay firmly in touch with its core audience’s values.

-For Brandless, the recognition of the digital age’s value system works as the foundation of a smart take on branding.
+For Brandless, the digital age’s value system’s recognition works as the foundation of an intelligent take on branding.

-In Brandless’ world, a product’s typical accouterment of a striking logo, carefully crafted tagline, and exciting packaging design are distracting from their core product, and lack the simple messaging it seeks to deliver to the consumer.
+In Brandless’s world, a product’s typical accouterment of a striking logo, carefully crafted tagline, and exciting packaging design distracts from their core product and lacks the simple messaging it seeks to deliver to the consumer.

-For an entire generation fixated on tracking every moment of their lives (the quantified self), and hacking their bodies (and minds) to perform at their ultimate best, the purity and simplicity of Brandless’ products make them alluring.
+For an entire generation fixated on tracking every moment of their lives and hacking their bodies (and minds) to perform at their ultimate best, the purity and simplicity of Brandless’s products make them alluring.

 What you see, Brandless seems to be saying, is most definitely what you get.